-Maple parsnip cupcakes: another recipe that I could not find anywhere. t least the recipes I found were not quite what I wanted.
-While there are numerous other recipes out there, many of them have ingredients that don’t go with parsnip in my opinion or mask the flavour of the parsnips.
-I wanted something more subtle, so that the nuttiness of the parsnip could shine.
+Maple parsnip cupcakes: another recipe that I could not find anywhere. t least the recipes I found were not quite what I was envisaging.
+Many of them have ingredients that don’t go with parsnip in my opinion or mask the flavour of the parsnips.
+I wanted something more subtle so that the nuttiness of the parsnip could shine.
 After some trial and error, this is what I came up with.

-I definitely get my love of parsnips from my dad.
+I definitely get my love of parsnips from my Dad.
 I especially love the combination of parsnip and maple.
 One of my very favourite side dishes is roasted parsnips with maple chilli glaze (a recipe I will have to share at some stage!)

 Good parsnip has a delicious nuttiness to it.
 I wanted this to be the main taste in these cupcakes.
-Basically, imagine a carrot cake with less spice so that this nuttiness could shine.
+Basically, I wanted a carrot cake with less spice so that this nuttiness could shine.
 The maple syrup not only goes perfectly with the parsnips, but it means that the cupcakes are not as sweet.

 Tips for making the maple parsnip cupcakes